ebi-uniprot/coding-guidelines/sprint_release.md

 ```

 ### Upgrade UniProt's package dependencies and release the new UniProt sprint branch
+Note: do [the same process on Franklin](https://github.com/ebi-uniprot/coding-guidelines/blob/master/franklin_release.md#upgrade-franklins-package-dependencies) first as UniProt depends on Franklin.
+It will allow to have the same up-to-date version of common dependencies at the same time.

 It is assumed you're on UniProt's master and have the current sprint merged in.
 To create the new branch where the sprint branch name format is YYYY_MM
 ```
 git checkout -b <new sprint branch>